shivamkj/bloc-get-it/README.md

 ## Getting started

 BlocProvider/MultiBlocProvider have their equivalent BlocInject/BlocMultiInject.
-Rest classes - BlocListener, BlocBuilder, BlocConsumer, BlocSelector have same signature, just one extra optional parameter instanceName, so same class type can be reused multiple times.
+Rest classes - BlocListener, BlocBuilder, BlocConsumer, BlocSelector have similar signature, with one extra optional parameter instanceName, so same class type can be reused multiple times.
 RepositoryProvider/MultiRepositoryProvider is missing for now.